 The Zonta International YWPA Award Committee recommends 10 international recipients from the district/region applications to the Zonta International Board.
 After approval by the Zonta International Board, the Zonta International Foundation provides awards and certificates to the district/region, and international recipients.

-Applications for the 2017 Young Women in Public Affairs Award must be received by the assigned deadline that is declared by the applicant's local Zonta club.
-The 2017 recipients will be chosen by 1 July 2017.
+The application period for the 2020 Young Women in Public Affairs Award has closed.
+The 2020 recipients will be announced by 1 July 2020.